Updated: Dec 1, 2021

 Which brings me to the title of this blog and the reason I decided to bring my 80-200mm lens.
 I knew I’d see plenty of red kites here.
 The lens isn’t really long enough for bird photography but they come quite close so I was hopeful of a decent shot.
 However, the kites are a lot smarter than me.
 They played cat and mouse with me all day.
 As soon as I put my camera down, or pointed it in a different direction, a kite would swoop close above my head and I’d miss it.
 This happened time and time again.
 I never did get the shot so I’ve included one here that I took on Deptford Down about a month ago instead!

 Continuing along the bridleway, which I assume is the aforementioned ancient Maddington to Codford track, it soon becomes one of the deep covered lanes we so often find in this part of the world.
 I eventually came to Codford St Mary.
 The road to the farm shop is on your left, but like so much of the land round here, it was plastered with “Private” notices.
 Not sure how they ever sell anything in the farm shop!
 Instead, I turned right onto the Chitterne road.
 I decided that, since the roads are still not quite so busy at the moment, I’d walk along the road a mile or so, past the Lyons Seafood cold store before turning left onto a road that would take me across the valley, over Chitterne Brook to reach the bridleway from Codford St Peter towards Codford Down.
 This was a mistake as the road now has a “Private Road” sign on it.
 Having turned onto the Chitterne road by the private road to the farm shop earlier I should have turned first left onto another road heading due west to Codford St Peter and then turned right (north) onto the bridleway there.
+This is the route I've shown on the route map.
 However, having trudged up the Chitterne road and dodged more traffic than I expected, I decided to chance it and walk along the private road.
 I got away with it, but it’s not something I would normally do.
 If something is marked private I feel I should respect that.

 A couple of hundred metres before the end of the bridleway (which is also a metalled road for lorries coming up to Manor Farm) there is yet another crossroads where the road is crossed by the bridleway coming down from the hill to your left (west).
 Having photographed the tumulus and water pump from this point I went through the gate on my right and headed across the field north-east to the little wooden bridge crossing the brook.